Develop5/Practices/Java/java17masterclass/src/main/java/org/examples/interfaces/Interfaces.md

 #### as for JDK9
 JDK9 provided us private methods, both static and non-static

-A private **static** method can be access by either a public static method, a default method, or a private non-static method
+A private **static** method can be accessed by either a public static method, a default method, or a private non-static method

 A private **non-static** method is used to support default methods and other private methods.